Headaches / Migraine Treatment in Fairfax, VA

-Secondary headaches are usually more severe, and are most of the time linked to an underlying ailment or medical condition.
-Secondary headaches can be caused by concussion, trauma, brain tumour, ear infections, viral infections, sinusitis, high blood pressure, a brain aneurysm or a stroke.
+Secondary headaches are usually more severe and are most of the time linked to an underlying ailment or medical condition.
+Secondary headaches can be caused by concussions, trauma, brain tumors, ear infections, viral infections, sinusitis, high blood pressure, brain aneurysms, or stroke.

-It is recommended that you schedule a visit to the doctor if your headaches persist for three or days or more, or when the pain limits normal physical activity and lifestyle.
+It is recommended that you schedule a visit to the doctor if your headaches persist for three or more days or when the pain limits normal physical activity and lifestyle.

-Ignoring the symptoms of headache, or just dosing on over-the-counter pain relief medications can cause a myriad of problems, some with serious long-term complications such as a seizure or even a stroke.
-Other mental complications such as depression, panic attacks, anxiety and post-traumatic disorder could ensue.
-Patients may become addicted to pain medications, and be at risk for their associated adverse effects.
+Ignoring the symptoms of headaches or just dosing on over-the-counter pain relief medications can cause many problems, some with serious long-term complications such as a seizure or even a stroke.
+Other mental complications such as depression, panic attacks, anxiety, and post-traumatic disorder could ensue.
+Patients may become addicted to pain medications and be at risk for their associated adverse effects.

-- Applying a cold compress, such as an ice pack on your hurting head and neck will provide some comfort.
-Press the ice pack on head and neck for at least 15 minutes.
+- Applying a cold compress, such as an ice pack on your hurting head and neck, will provide some comfort.
+Press the ice pack on the head and neck for at least 15 minutes.

 - If you have not been getting adequate sleep, you need to improve your sleeping habits.
-Sleeping for at least 7 hours every day, will ensure that all your body is well rested.
+Sleeping for at least 7 hours every day will ensure that all of your body is well-rested.

-Your chiropractor will discuss your symptoms and evaluate your neck to understand root cause of your headaches.
-It is important to see a doctor or chiropractor immediately since a headache may just be a symptom to an underlying condition (secondary headache).
-In that case, the doctor will have to do a full work-up to identify what the associated health condition is.
+Your chiropractor will discuss your symptoms and evaluate your neck to understand the root cause of your headaches.
+It is essential to see a doctor or chiropractor immediately since a headache may be a symptom of an underlying condition (secondary headache).
+In that case, the doctor will have to do a full work-up to identify the associated health condition.

 How do we treat headaches?

-A tension headache, the most common kind of headache makes a patient feel like string is contracting his or her head.
-There is a distinct dull pain, experienced all over the forehead.
-It is usually mild to moderate, and may last for a few hours.
+A tension headache, the most common kind of headache, makes a patient feel like a string is contracting his or her head.
+There is a distinct dull pain experienced all over the forehead.
+It is usually mild to moderate and may last for a few hours.

-On the other hand, a migraine tends to range from moderate to severe pulsing/pounding pain at side of the head.
+On the other hand, a migraine tends to range from moderate to severe pulsing/pounding pain at the side of the head.
 It can be persistent and may go on for days.
-It is usually accompanied by other a set of warning symptoms called an ‘aura’.
+It is usually accompanied by a set of warning symptoms called an ‘aura.’

 Your chiropractor may also teach you a few specific physical movements/exercises to do at home that may be able to benefit your balance and relieve pain and headache.

-It is normal to feel dizzy spells in the first 24 hours after an appointment in a chiropractor practice. this is because the ear (organ of balance) take a bit of time to realign to the new, and appropriate spine position.
+It is normal to feel dizzy spells in the first 24 hours after an appointment in a chiropractor’s practice.
+This is because the ear (organ of balance) takes a bit of time to realign to the new and appropriate spine position.

-However, you should reschedule an appoint with your chiropractor if dizziness persist for more than 24 hours.
+However, you should reschedule an appointment with your chiropractor if dizziness persists for more than 24 hours.

-A certain kind of headache occurs when a nerve is compressed, trapped or pinched down by the vertebra of the neck.
+A certain kind of headache occurs when a nerve is compressed, trapped, or pinched down by the vertebra of the neck.
 This headache is known as the Cervicogenic Headache.
-The causes may be from a whiplash accident, sport injury or occupational hazards, as in drivers that sway their heads from side to side repeatedly.
+The causes may be from a whiplash accident, sports injury, or occupational hazards, as in drivers that sway their heads from side to side repeatedly.

-You worry about a headache when it has persisted for more tha 72 hours and had defied all temporary or home approaches to stop it, in the course of that 72 hours.
+You worry about a headache when it has persisted for more than 72 hours and has defied all temporary or home approaches to stop it in the course of that 72 hours.
 You should also schedule a clinical visit if the headache is moderate to severe and limits your physical activities and normal lifestyle.

-Any headache episode that goes on for three days or more, it is beneficial to visit a doctor’s office for proper work-up and an appropriate diagnosis and treatment.
+For any headache episode that goes on for three days or more, it is beneficial to visit a doctor’s office for a proper work-up and an appropriate diagnosis and treatment.